Jadepypy/Virtuareal/README.md

 # 1 Objective

 Virtuareal is an interactive system that allows users to use boards on a table surface to customize picture processing pipelines and observe the process and results simltaneously.
-Users can edit the pipeline
+Users can edit the pipeline by merely moving the boards representing code blocks, and observe real time feedbacks of their manipulations.

+# 2 Description

+Picture Coming Soon!

+# 3 Deliverables

+## 3.1 Project plan

+The BIG IDEA is to visualize the process of

+## 3.2 Functioning project

+## 3.3 Documentation of design process

 ## 1.1 Code Structure